ravi-kumar7/HttpCanary/tutorials/en/install.md

 ####  2. Install root certificate（Necessary）

 **Due to Android system's limitations, you must draw your phone screen lock or enter the phone password when installing the certificate.
-If you have not set them, you need to set a screen lock or password at first.**
+If you have not set them, you need to set a screen lock or password first.**

 HttpCanary uses MITM(Man in the Middle) technology to capture the network packets or to decrypt the network packets which were encrypted with TLS/SSL in requests of HTTPS, WSS and so on protocols.
 So you need to install HttpCanary's root certificate first.
 During installation, click OK by default.
 Do not modify the configuration.